reeseschultz/ubump/README.md

 p=$HOME/.bashrc && touch $p && echo -e '\nalias ubump="npx ubump"' >> $p && source $p
 ```

+## Windows Note

+On Windows (specifically 10), `ubump` is only confirmed to fully work with PowerShell.
+This appears to be a [Node.js](https://nodejs.org) and/or [Inquirer.js](https://www.npmjs.com/package/inquirer) problem.
+Please reach out by submitting an issue if you can help improve the Windows experience.

 ## Usage

 For the `ubump` CLI to find a Unity project, either run it from the project's root directory, *or* specify the path, relative or absolute, with the `--project-path` option.